strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

   included in the analysis (referred to as 'active episodes').
 * Service Contacts flagged as ‘No Show’ are not included for this purpose.
 * To be counted at 'Matched', both an initial and final measure of matching type must be recorded, each with a valid total score (not ‘99’).
+This rule is a little tighter than that used in the A9 report, so figures in the two reports may vary

 Matching measure types: